JohnArcher/vscode-hollywood-mal/README.md

    1. `${config:hollywood.mainFile}`: The configured [main project file](#define-main-file)
    2. `${config:hollywood.outputExeTypes}`: The configured [standard output exe format](#define-standard-executable-output-format)

 *NOTICE*: By default the current working directory is the current workspace root.
-If you ever need to change this for your task because your source code that has to be compiled is in a different folder you can change the current working directoy through using the `"cwd"` option (see [this link for details](https://code.visualstudio.com/docs/editor/tasks)).
+If you ever need to change this for your task because your source code that has to be compiled is in a different folder you can change the current working directoy by using the `"cwd"` option (see [this link for details](https://code.visualstudio.com/docs/editor/tasks)).

 This is a complete example of a task definition: